From my book Frozen Moments—Poverty is the biggest crime.

 “So, she wants to work at her husband’s place?”
 Mr. Sabarwal asked.

-Those two women were observed while he gathered information about that woman from the siding in charge.
+Those two women were observed while he gathered information about one of them from the person in charge of the siding.

 “Yes, sir.
 Her husband was working here.
 He passed away a few days back.”
 Siding in charge told.

-Then he tried to explain to those two women, “After all, she is a widow.
+Then he tried to explain to those two women, “After all, she is a widow.”
 What is your trouble?
-Think about it if you will allow her to work with you.
-It will be of help to a poor woman.
-It is just time before she will be appointed here.”
+Think about it; if you will allow her to work with you, It will be of help to a poor woman.
+It is just a matter of time before she will be appointed here.”

 “Sir, you do not know her.
 She is a naughty woman.
 She has taken her husband’s life.
-If she works with us, she will also take our husband’s life.”
-One of them said.
+If she works with us, she will also take our husbands’ lives,” one of them said.

-When those two women went back, Mr. Sabarwal asked Siding in charge about the woman who was the cause of the dispute.
+When those two women returned, Mr. Sabarwal asked the siding in charge about the woman who had caused the dispute.

 Siding in charge told him, “She is the widow of one of our permanent workers, a drunkard.
 He has been sick for the last few weeks.
 Despite being on medication, he continued taking liquor.
 Later, he died.
 Now his widow has come for work.
 These women are just mudslinging on her character and creating agitation.
 I am calling her.
 You may talk to her if you wish.”